HMRC staff appraisal system sparks concerns

 Under the new system, which started in April, workers’ performance will be given three “ratings”.
 Around 20% of workers will be told that they have exceeded expectations; 70% that they have met expectations and 10% that they “must improve.”

-Other Whitehall departments are introducing similar appraisal systems.
+Other Whitehall departments are also introducing new appraisal systems.

 “For those jobholders receiving a 'must improve' rating it means that they have not met performance expectations and will be offered development and support to help them improve,” HMRC told AccountingWEB in a statement.
 “It is not a disciplinary matter, or a pre-cursor to disciplinary proceedings, nor is it the same as being a formal poor performer.”